progayk/vuepress-project/docs/vuejs2_course/state-management-with-vuex.md

 </script>
 ```

-It works as it should be.
-Though it still have some issues.
+It works as it should do.
+Though, it still have some issues.
 Next, you will see how to improve this solution.

 ### Why a Centralized State Alone Won't Fix It

+When you want to do some calculation from more than one component, you will be repeating yourself.

 * Add a new component named `AnotherResult.vue` and inside both this file and `Result.vue` times with 2 the `counter`s value.